etlweather/understanding-networking/GLOSSARY.md

 # byte
 A set of 8 bits makes a byte.

+# bytes
+A byte is a set of 8 bits.

 # DHCP
 Stands for *dynamic host configuration protocol*.
 A set of standards and computer services which is used to configure computers and servers when they start up.